Varsini-Sakthi/healthcare-utilization-prediction/README.md

 | PR-AUC (average precision) | 0.758 |
 | Majority-class baseline accuracy | 80.0% |

-**Read the "Why not just accuracy" section below before quoting the 87.5% number anywhere** — on this ~20%-prevalence outcome, accuracy alone is a weak/misleading headline metric, and this README shows why the model is better than it looks from accuracy alone (ROC-AUC/PR-AUC) but also worse than a bare accuracy figure implies (recall is 62%, i.e. the model misses ~38% of true high-cost members).

 ## Data

 Real member-level claims data is protected health information (PHI) and